patilchinmay/go-experiments/hello/README.md

 # Description

 This is a hello-world app.

-It is here to make sure that the setup is working.
+It is to make sure that the setup is working.

 # Setup